 Attendance and Overtime Calculation Sheet in Excel

-• Before making the drop-down list, we need to make a dataset containing Years, Months, Days, and Weekends in a separate worksheet (named Data) as shown in the following image.
+• Make a dataset containing Years, Months, Days, and Weekends in a separate worksheet (named Data) as shown in the following image.

 Set Year, Month, Date, and Weekend Data in a Helper Sheet